a-eladawy/Xinput-Emulator-Written-by-AI/README.md

 3- Create a new Python file

-4- Open the terminal ( 3rd icon from button left).
+4- Open the terminal ( 3rd icon from bottom left).

 5- Install the needed libraries by running the following commands: